sst/guide/_chapters/adding-auth-to-our-serverless-app.md

 title: Adding Auth to Our Serverless App
 date: 2021-08-17 00:00:00
 lang: en
 description: In this chapter we'll be adding a Cognito User Pool and Identity Pool to our serverless app.
-We'll be using SST's higher-level Auth construct to make this easy.
 redirect_from:
   - /chapters/configure-cognito-user-pool-in-cdk.html
   - /chapters/configure-cognito-identity-pool-in-cdk.html